ddewaele/GitFlowDemo/README.md

 - When we are almost feature-complete for v1.0
 - When we want to start working on features for v2.0 ?

+## Deleting remote branches

+Gitflow by default does not delete remote feature branches when they are finished.

+There seems to be 2 ways of doing it :

+- git push origin :feature/new
+- git flow feature finish with -F.

 ## References